not-matthias/apollo/README.md

 ## References

-This theme is based on the [archie-zola](https://github.com/XXXMrG/archie-zola/).
+This theme is based on [archie-zola](https://github.com/XXXMrG/archie-zola/).